When you begin looking for an air purifier for your home, you may come across a unit that promotes itself as a UV light air purifier.

 UV lights are great feature to look for on an air cleaner because they’re the only type of technology that strips the air of contaminants that are hazardous to your health.

+As air passes through the air purifier, it eventually goes through a small internal chamber that exposes the particles to UV light.
+The light is not emitted into the room, nor can you seen it.
 A UV light purifier works by disrupting the core DNA of these pathogens.
 This prevents them from multiplying and causing you to become sick.

 As you can see, UV lights are the king of killing all unwanted bacteria, germs and viruses.
 Period.